cube-soft/cube.pdf/Applications/Converter/Readme.md

 ## History

+* 2018/03/14 version 1.0.0RC19
+    - Fix to install and uninstall the CubePDF printer.
 * 2018/02/15 version 1.0.0RC18
     - Fix to apply for the Metadata as the target of the saving settings function.
     - Add an option to set the initial directory when showing the saving file dialog.